The ups and downs of standing desks

 Sara Wallace, MD

 Sara Wallace, MD, is an orthopaedic surgeon who specializes in joint care.
-Dr. Wallace treats a wide range of common and complex hip and knee conditions, performing surgical procedures, such as minimally invasive knee and hip replacements, to restore mobility and reduce joint pain.Learn more about Dr. Wallace
+Dr. Wallace treats a wide range of common and complex hip and knee conditions, performing surgical procedures to restore mobility and reduce joint pain.Learn more about Dr. Wallace